MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/01-MiniLab_Use_Azure_Portal.md

 1. Select the **Help + support** button.

->:heavy_check_mark: **Note:** Support requests can only be created using an active paid subscription, therefore, some of these steps may be different from what you see
+>:heavy_check_mark: **Note:** Support requests can only be created using an active paid subscription, therefore, some of these steps may be different the current UI.

 1. In the **Help + support** pane, under **Support**, select **New support request.** To create a new support request, you would fill in the information in each of the following sections: